Relativistic mergers of compact binaries in clusters: The fingerprint of the spin: Stellar-mass binary mergers in a cluster: Sources of GWs for ground-based detectors

 \subsection{Runaway growth}

 Because our system consists of very relativistic objects, almost any binary that forms and is regularized will undergo a quick merger due to the loss of orbital energy due to the dissipative 2.5PN term.
-Around the time of the core collapse, i.e. after some $\sim 15\,T_{\rm rlx}(T=0)$, with $T_{\rm rlx}(T=0)$ the initial relaxation time of the cluster, a series of mergers leads to the formation of one particular star in the system that rapidly grows in mass and becomes much more massive than the other stars.
+Around the time of the core collapse, i.e. after some $\sim 15\,T_{\rm rlx}(T=0)$, with $T_{\rm rlx}(T=0)$ the initial relaxation time of the cluster, a series of mergers leads to the formation of one particular BH in the system that rapidly grows in mass and becomes much more massive than the other objects.
 Therefore we say that the object runs away in mass.
 This is a consequence of the increase in cross section for GW capture.
 The time evolution of the mass of this runaway object is shown in figure \ref{fig.runawaymass}.
 As we can see, after some $\sim 15\,T_{\rm rlx}(T=0)$, the runaway object has achieved $\sim 5\%\,M_{\rm cl}(T=0)$, a value similar to the case studied in KAS06, their figure 1 around 450 time units.

 An important issue that we need to address is the energy conservation in the simulations.
-In figure \ref{fig:nbody_energy_error} we show both the usual Newtonian energy and the corrected value, computed with Eq. (\ref{eq:energyconservation}).
-This run includes 71 mergers and the Newtonian energy error grows with every single one of them.
-The corrected value for the energy conservation in our approach fluctuates significantly less.
-Nevertheless, we still have errors of the order of the total energy in the system.
-We note that in this work we are testing our implementation of the relativistic mergers.
-In a simulation with a realistic velocity dispersion, the energy error in coalescences will not dominate and hence the check for the conservation of the energy in the system would behave much better.
+In figure \ref{fig:nbody_energy_error} we show both the usual Newtonian energy and the corrected value, computed with Eq. (\ref{eq:energyconservation}) for a simulation with the same configuration as before but with $N = 2000$ bodies.
+The Newtonian energy error grows with every single merger due to the dissipative PN terms.
+The corrected value for the energy conservation in our approach fluctuates significantly less and stays below $1\%$.
+The absolute value of the error depends on the nature of the merger: Head-on collisions dissipate the lowest amount of energy, while gradual inspirals lose the maximum amount before merger.
+The significant jump at $T = 183$ corresponds to a binary which has spent a very long inspiral time due to a low eccentricity and a high initial separation.
+This causes rather high errors in the numerical integration of the dissipated energy at 2.5PN order and thus contributes most to the total error, while some of the other mergers only cause relative errors of $\approx 10^{-4}$.

+The absolute energy error depends crucially on the cut-off radius at which we end the integration and merge two bodies into one, because this sets the highest velocity we have to deal with in the binary.
+In this run we chose $10\,R_S$.
+For smaller values, even the corrected error grows to the order of the total energy of the system.
+We note that even with larger errors induced by the dissipative PN terms, the global behavior of the simulation is not affected by the particular choice of the merger radius.
+If one wants a poewrful energy conservation check it is reasonable to choose larger cut-off radii.

 In order to be able to make a statistical comparison between each of the 3 spin setups and the potential impact on the evolution of the runaway body, we perform 500 simulations for each initial spin setup and show the mass averaged over each time bin.
 We can see in figure \ref{fig.runawayspin} the evolution of the spin for all 3 cases against the accumulated mass of the runaway object.
 Its formation is approximately the same in all three different scenarios, and consistent with the results of KAS06.
 Nonetheless, the precise point in time where the onset of the runaway process takes places depends sensitively on the scaling.
 In any case, the choice for the initial distribution of spins is washed out and all three cases show a consistent evolution for the runaway body.
 We additionally perform 500 Monte Carlo realisations of the scenario where one object merges with non-spinning compact objects coming in at random angles using the same final spin prediction as in the $N-$body code, so that we can test the statistical study.
 We depict the Monte Carlo spin evolution in figure \ref{fig.runawayspin} and confirm that this evolution is consistent with our $N-$body analysis within some scattering.